 The speech, like Petty, was humble, sincere, and funny.
 October will always be Petty's month: He was born on October 20, passed on October 2, and his third album with the Heartbreakers, Damn the Torpedoes, turned 40 on October 19, 2019.

-As FUV looks back on the legacy of Tom Petty, celebrating a formidable four-decade juggernaut of brilliant songwriting, FUV is doing the same: Tom Petty, with and without the Heartbreakers, is an FUV Essentials artist.
+Celebrating a formidable four-decade juggernaut of brilliant songwriting: Tom Petty, with and without the Heartbreakers, is an FUV Essentials artist.

 #FUVEssentials: Tom Petty (Spotify playlist compiled by FUV's Eric Holland)